jc782/jc782.github.io/_posts/2018-03-25-Japow-Skiing.markdown

 ---
-title: "Japow delivers."
+title: Japow delivers.
 layout: post
-date: 2018-03-25 14:10
+date: '2018-03-25 14:10'
 headerImage: false
 tag:
   - travel
   - skiing
 star: false
 category: blog
 author: joshcarr
 description: A trip report for two weeks in Japow.
+published: true
 ---

 ## Summary:

 I'd been mulling over a 2018 Japow ski trip for a few years, so when the idea of racing an Ekiden came along it was a no-brainer to tag on some days on the slopes.
-Japan's reputation for deep, light powder, especially on the north island of Hokkaido has become internationally reknowned.
+Japan's reputation for deep, light powder, especially on the north island of Hokkaido has become internationally renowned.
 We went to find out what it was all about.

 ## Logistics: